 The temperature of the fastener to be tightened is measured and the appropriate temperature factor input into the instrument.

 An acoustic couplant such as glycerine or oil is applied to the fastener and the transducer set in place.
-This may be attached to either end of the fastener.
+This can be attached to either end of the fastener.

 The initial length of the fastener is ultrasonically measured and recorded for future reference.